raspberrypi/documentation/hardware/computemodule/cmio-camera.md

 **For the camera to work with the Compute Module 3 (CM3), the firmware needs to be September 21st 2016 or newer (use `vcgencmd version` to check).**

+**Note for designers attaching Camera Modules directly to CM carrier boards:** it is NOT necessary to incorporate the crypto chip used on the Raspberry Pi–designed camera boards when attaching the OM5647 or IMX219 Camera Modules directly to the CM carrier board.
+The Raspberry Pi firmware will automatically detect the CM and allow communications with the Camera Module to proceed without the crypto chip being present.

 ** Note that unless explicitly stated otherwise, these instructions will work identically on Compute Module and Compute Module 3 Module+IO board(s). **

 ## Quickstart